 Root Canal Therapy

-When extensive decay or damage has exposed the sensitive, nerve-filled tissue in the center of the tooth (called the pulp), we may recommend a root canal.
+When extensive decay or damage has exposed the sensitive, nerve-filled tissue in the center of the tooth (called the pulp), the choice that we are left with is either to remove the tooth (an extraction) or removing the nerve of the tooth (a root canal).

 Here’s what happens.
-First, we make a small hole on the tooth and find the pulp chamber in to remove any decayed tissue.
-Next, the canals are sterilized and dried.
-We use ozonated water and gas to kill any lingering bacteria in the canals.
-We then fill the canals with a rubbery compound called gutta-percha.
+First, a small hole is made on the top of tooth.
+Next, the nerve tissue is removed and the canals are sterilized and dried.
+We use ozonated water and gas to remove any lingering bacteria in the canals.
+Then the canals are filled.
 Finally, the tooth is capped with a dental crown to protect the remaining tooth structure and restore functionality.
 This part is important because root canaled teeth are more brittle and prone to fracturing.

-The holistic dental community has conflicting views about root canal treatment.
-This may or may not be a good choice for you, so we’ll make sure to talk about your risks, benefits, and other options.
+The holistic dental community has conflicting views about a root canal treatment.
+This may or may not be a good choice for you, depending on your medical history and other factors.
+We’ll make sure to talk about your risks, benefits, and other options.
+We like to provide our patients with all the tools necessary to make an educated decision about their choices in treatment.

 Orthodontic therapy does more than straighten teeth.
 It also resolves: